Tochemey/goakt/README.md

 ## API

-The API interface helps interact with a Go-Akt actor system as kind of client.
+The API interface helps interact with a GoAkt actor system as kind of client.
 The following features are available:

 - `Tell`: to send a message to an actor in a fire-and-forget manner
 - `Ask`: to send a message to an actor and expect a response within a given timeout